Welcome to MinnCResT

 The Minnesota Craniofacial Research Training (MinnCResT) Program’s mission is to train the next generation of independent investigators exploring questions in craniofacial, dental, and oral health research.

-Join us on Wednesday, July 10, for MinnCResT's Summer Symposium, "Viruses of the Oral Cavity."
+Join us on Wednesday, July 8, for MinnCResT's Summer Symposium, "OUCH!
+Pain Models and Mechanisms."
 This free symposium will take place at the William G. Shepherd Room inside the Weisman Art Museum.

 Minnesota Craniofacial Research Training Program

 Supported by a major grant from the National Institute of Dental and Craniofacial Research (NIDCR), the MinnCResT Program scientific and career development programming and full fellowship support for graduate students, DDS/PhD students, and postdoctoral fellows wishing to begin, continue, or expand their research careers.
 The MinnCResT Program is putting into practice the new National Institutes of Health (NIH) road map by forming cross-disciplinary teams of trainees and mentors from such fields as biology, neuroscience, microbiology, genetics, immunology, engineering, psychology, dentistry, medicine, and other disciplines that contribute to its research training mission.
 The MinnCResT Program seeks the best and the brightest to contribute to cutting-edge craniofacial, dental and oral health research.
 MinnCResT Program fellows can look forward to multiple years of support, favorable employment prospects, and fascinating scientific challenges in a community that fosters interdisciplinary research.